oznu/unifi-events/README.md

 Do a HTTP GET on the API.

+Examples:

-Get a list of all clients:
+* Get a list of all clients
 ```javascript
 unifi.get('stat/sta').then(console.log);
 ```

-Get infos of a specific client:
+* Get infos of a specific client
 ```javascript
 unifi.get('stat/user/<mac>').then(console.log);
 ```